St Mary's Church

 The present church, dedicated to St Mary the Virgin, is at least the third on the site.
 The church of Micheldever was included in a grant to New Minster (Hyde Abbey) in about 903 A.D.

 The church continued under the Abbey for a long time, and a priest would be sent out from Winchester to conduct services, or else a chaplain was paid to perform these.
 He would be a servant of the Abbey, poorly paid, and subject to dismissal at any time.
-Later a vicar was appointed and his position made secure against interference.
-This was achieved in 1308, and an income established.
+Later a vicar was appointed and his position was made secure against interference.
+This was achieved in 1308, and an income was established.
 The vicar was given all tithes of wool, cheese, milk, pigs, geese, ovens, honey, apples, and thistles.
-Possibly, the last were cultivated to be used for carding wool.
+Possibly, the last was cultivated to be used for carding wool.

 The nave was rebuilt in its octagonal form in 1806.
 The Vicar and wardens together with the patron, petitioned the Bishop for permission to rebuild, because the walls, roof, floor, and seats were in a ruinous condition.